yannmeinglaw/yannmeinglaw.github.io/_pages/about.md

 ---

 I am currently a [fixed-term assistant professor](https://cmse.msu.edu/directory/faculty/yann-meing-law/) in the Department of Computational Mathematics, Science and Engineering (CMSE) at Michigan State University.
+Before joining MSU, I was a postdoctoral researcher at McGill University in the research group of [Prof. Jean-Christophe Nave](https://www.math.mcgill.ca/jcnave/) in the Department of Mathematics and Statistics.

 **Education**
   * Ph.D. in Engineering Mathematics, Polytechnique Montréal, Montréal, Canada, 2018